A-Herzog/Warteschlangensimulator/docs/Tutorial_en/index.md

 ## Step 1

 In Warteschlangensimulator queueing systems are modelled in form of flow charts.
-Our model will consist of a source, a process statation and an exit element.
+Our model will consist of a source, a process station and an exit element.
 To add these elements to the drawing surface open the element templates panel by clicking on "Element" on the left toolbar.

 ![Warteschlangensimulator tutorial - step 1](Tutorial01.png)